 Tomorrow or the next day, I'll finish Melee, the third book in my Menagerie series.
 Menagerie wasn't supposed to be a series.
 It was one book--the idea a gift from my sister's students.
 I had a hard time writing the ending because I knew a character I love had to die.
 But I wasn't at peace with it.
 I wrestled with it.
 In the end, I came up with an ending that surprised me.
 I hope it will surprise others, as well.

 Don't look for Melee too soon.
 I haven't even booked my editor yet.
-If you haven't started the Menagerie series, you can buy Menagerie for only 0.99 cents.
+If you haven't started the Menagerie series, you can get Menagerie for FREE.
 GET YOURS HERE

 And to whet your appetite for Melee, here are the chapter headings: